Birds by Name – B

 Species: T. senegala

-The Black Redstart, Phoenicurus ochruros, is usually between 13 and 14.5 cm in length and weighs in at between 12 and 20 grams.
+The Black Redstart, Phoenicurus ochruros, is usually between 13 and 14.5 centimetres in length and weighs in at between 12 and 20 grams.

 The adult male is basically dark grey to black on the upper parts with a black breast and an orange-red lower rump and tail with the two central tail feathers dark red-brown.
 The belly and undertail are a blackish-grey.